Nyamile holds a lily she's picked near her home in South Sudan.

 Action Against Hunger’s work in South Sudan

-We’re often the only organisation providing life-saving health and nutrition services in remote areas of South Sudan.
+We’re often the only aid organisation providing life-saving health and nutrition services in remote areas of South Sudan.
 We’ve supported more than 5,000 farmers with training and the tools to grow nutritious crops and continue to treat children and pregnant and breastfeeding women for malnutrition.
 We also distribute vital food baskets to families affected by floods and provide access to clean water, good hygiene and safe toilets.

 Sudan